 Full comparison → Span 60 vs. Span 65

-5. Span + Tween Synergy: Getting the HLB Right
+Span + Polysorbate Synergy: Getting the HLB Right

 Rarely is a single Span the complete answer.
-In practice, you pair a low-HLB Span with a high-HLB Tween (Polysorbate) to precisely target your oil phase’s required HLB.
+In practice, you pair a low-HLB Span with a high-HLB Polysorbate (Polysorbate) to precisely target your oil phase’s required HLB.

 |---|---|---|---|